-Leashes of Valor service dogs receive up to two years of training before they are paired with a Veteran in need.
-During that time, canines live with foster families.
+Leashes of Valor service dogs receive up to two years of training before they are paired with a veteran in need.
+During that time, canines spend time with foster families.
 This vital network of volunteers provides love and care while teaching the dogs house manners and exposing them to the energy of work and family life.

-Fosters typically care for a dog for two to three months before the animal is rotated to a different household.
-The goal is to prepare our service dogs for any scenario they might encounter with their Veteran, whether they are single or raising small children, retired or working outside the home.
-Many of our foster families also have other animals in the home, including cats, chickens and goats.
-Service dogs-in-training have accompanied their fosters to gyms, schools, churches and even on vacations, just as they would with their Veteran.
+Our goal is to prepare our service dogs for any scenario they might encounter with their veteran, whether they are single or raising small children, retired, or working outside the home.
+Many of our foster families also have other animals in the home, including cats, chickens, and goats.
+Service dogs-in-training have accompanied their fosters to gyms, schools, churches, and even on vacations, just as they would with their veteran.

-If you want to get involved in a great cause helping restore our nation’s Veterans with service dogs and you live within approximately 60 miles of Fredericksburg or Richmond, Virginia, send us a message.
+If you want to get involved in a great cause helping restore our nation’s veterans with service dogs and you live within approximately 60 miles of Fredericksburg, Virginia, send us a message.
 We have short- and long-term opportunities available and provide all the training, vet care, food, and supplies, unless otherwise arranged.
 Get the answers to our most frequently asked questions.

 Apply For A Dust-Off Grant

-If you are in need of care for your working or retired service dog or K9 and can’t afford to pay for it, we are here to help.
+If you need care for your working or retired service dog or K9 and can’t afford to pay for it, we are here to help.
 The Leashes of Valor Dust Off program can assist in covering these costs.

 Sometimes life has unforeseen events that happen out of our control.
 That’s where our Dust Off grant program comes in.
 Dust Off is a military term for the emergency patient evacuation of casualties from a combat zone.

 We believe that working dogs deserve to receive the care they need for serving our nation and our nation’s warriors.
-In honor of K9 Veterans Day in March, Leashes of Valor will be awarding five Dust Off grants in the amount of $500 each.
 To apply for one of these Dust Off grants, please email firstname.lastname@example.org to request an application.

 When the Leashes of Valor staff approves a Dust Off grant for an animal owner, we will contact the individual requesting funds.
 If he/she is able to pay the balance of treatment costs (if any) over and above the amount contributed by the Dust Off grant, then we will notify the treating vet that funds have been approved for the necessary care.
 Leashes of Valor will then disburse the approved funds directly to the veterinarian.